xlladdins/xll_math/xml.md

 up a menu that allows you to, among other things, copy its XPath to the clipboard.
 It will give you _an_ XPath that will select the node, but it might not be the most natural one for you to use.
 Think of it as a good starting point.

+You can also edit anything in the inspector and the changes will be immediately reflected in the document.